confluentinc/librdkafka/INTRODUCTION.md

 **Note**: "MsgId" in log messages refer to the librdkafka msgid, while "seq"
           refers to the protocol message sequence, "baseseq" is the seq of the first message in a batch.
+          MsgId starts at 1, while message seqs start at 0.

-The producer statistics also maintains two next expected sequence counters:
+The producer statistics also maintain two metrics for tracking the next expected response sequence:

  * `next_ack_seq` - the next sequence to expect an acknowledgement for, which is the last successfully produced MessageSet's last